 Get our top articles delivered straight to your inbox each week.

-Chad is Director of Communications at JotForm.
+Chad is VP of Marketing and Communications at JotForm.
 He’s also a frequent contributor to various tech and business publications, and an absolute wizard with a Vitamix.
 He holds a master’s degree in communication and resides with his girlfriend and cats in Oakland, California.
 You can reach Chad through his contact form.